 State and Local Entities

-- Brevard County (Florida) Public Schools Office of Environmental Health and Safety website describes the efforts of the custodial services team and presents tools and resources on a wide range of topics, such as asbestos, fire safety, hazardous materials, indoor air quality, integrated pest management, sanitation and more.
+- Florida - Brevard County Public Schools Office of Environmental Health and Safety describes the efforts of the custodial services team and presents tools and resources on a wide range of topics, such as asbestos, fire safety, hazardous materials, indoor air quality, integrated pest management, sanitation and more.

 - Kentucky Green and Healthy Schools is a voluntary program to empower students and staff with the tools needed to take action and make their school operate at peak efficiency.

-- Maine School Facilities Maintenance Plan Template on the Maine Department of Education website includes a draft plan and checklists for maintenance, operations, grounds, custodial and vehicle services.
+- Maine School Safety on the Maine Department of Education website includes a draft plan and checklists for maintenance, operations, grounds, custodial and vehicle services.